-AD has a substantial genetic component with heritability of 58% to 79% (Gatz et al., 2006); while 95% of all people with AD are defined as late-onset AD (defined as AD with an onset age \geq 65 years; Bettens et al., 2010).
-Genome-wide association studies (GWAS) have identified more than 30 known risk loci for AD (Jansen et al., 2019; Kunkle et al., 2019), and recently, genome-wide data in a genetic epidemiology framework were used to develop a polygenic hazard score (PHS) to quantify the age-associated risk for developing AD (Desikan et al., 2017).
-The PHS has been used to predict overall risk of AD, age at onset, clinical phenotypes, and in the design of AD clinical trials (Desikan et al., 2017; Kauppi et al., 2018; Tan et al., 2017).
+AD are defined as late-onset AD (defined as AD with an onset age of $\geq$ 65 years; Bettens et al., 2010).
+Genome-wide association studies have identified more than 30 known risk loci for AD (Jansen et al., 2019; Kunkle et al., 2019), and recently, genome-wide data in a genetic epidemiology framework were used to develop a polygenic hazard score (PHS) to quantify the age-associated risk for developing AD (Desikan et al., 2017).
+The PHS has been used to predict overall risk of AD, age at onset, clinical phenotypes, and the design of AD clinical trials (Desikan et al., 2017; Kauppi et al., 2018; Tan et al., 2017).

-It is clinically significant to understand the links between verbal memory and learning with the progression of AD since impaired verbal memory is linked to progressive aphasia (Foxe et al., 2021).
+It is clinically significant to understand the links between verbal memory and learning with the progression of AD because impaired verbal memory is linked to progressive aphasia (Foxe et al., 2021).
 AD studies frequently use the Rey Auditory Verbal Learning Test (RAVLT) to assess immediate or delayed recall and recognition memory (van den Berg et al., 2020).
-Though AD's risks, progression, and phenotypes have been a research focus, no study has focused on the PHS score on RAVLT measures.
-The RAVLT is commonly used to assess verbal memory and has been extensively validated for use in cognitively normal and impaired people (Poreh et al., 2012).
-It is known that age, education, and gender may influence RAVLT performance (Magalhães & Hamdan, 2010), which has been used to distinguish AD, mild cognitive impairment (MCI), and cognitively normal (CN; Ding et al., 2019; Messinis et al., 2016).
+Though AD's risks, progression, and phenotypes have been a research focus, no study has focused on the PHS on RAVLT measures.
+The RAVLT is commonly used to assess verbal memory and has been extensively validated for use in cognitively normal (CN) and impaired people (Poreh et al., 2012).
+It is known that age, education, and gender may influence RAVLT performance (Magalhães & Hamdan, 2010), which has been used to distinguish AD, mild cognitive impairment (MCI), and CN (Ding et al., 2019; Messinis et al., 2016).

-In addition to the lack of understanding of PHS on AVDELTOT scores, studies have not reported analysis of longitudinal changes of continuous outcomes of AD with a suitable covariance structure using a linear mixed model (LMM; George & Aban, 2015; Littell et al., 2000).
-LMMs, including both fixed and random effects, have been proposed to analyze the longitudinal effect of APOE- ε 4 allele on AD-related phenotypes (e.g., Fokoh et al., 2021; Mormino et al., 2014; Paranjpe et al., 2019; Sutphen et al., 2015).
-For example, one study reported significant interactions between A β and APOE- ε 4 status in predicting change in logical memory scores in healthy individuals using LMM (Mormino et al., 2014).
-Subsequently, a pilot study on patients with heart failure suggested no significant association of APOE- ε 4 allele with delayed (recall) memory (Pressler et al., 2017).
-Through repeated measures of longitudinal study over time are correlated, LMMs can be used to account for repeated measures in longitudinal study studies (Wang, 2016; West et al., 2014).
+In addition to the lack of understanding of PHS on Rey Auditory Verbal Learning Test-Delayed Total (AVDELTOT) scores, studies have not reported analysis of longitudinal changes of continuous outcomes of AD with a suitable covariance structure using a linear mixed model (LMM; George & Aban, 2015; Littell et al., 2000).
+LMMs, including both fixed and random effects, have been proposed to analyze the longitudinal effect of APOE- $\varepsilon 4$ allele on AD-related phenotypes (e.g., Fokoh et al., 2021; Mormino et al., 2014; Paranjpe et al., 2019; Sutphen et al., 2015).
+For example, one study reported significant interactions between amyloid- $\beta$ (A $\beta$ ) and APOE- $\varepsilon$ 4 status in predicting change in logical memory scores in healthy individuals using LMM (Mormino et al., 2014).
+Subsequently, a pilot study on patients with heart failure suggested no significant association of APOE-&4 allele with delayed (recall) memory (Pressler et al., 2017).
+Through repeated measures of longitudinal study over time are correlated, LMMs can be used to account for repeated measures in longitudinal studies (Wang, 2016; West et al., 2014).
 This study fills the current gap in the scientific knowledge related to the association between repeated measures for AD by comparing 10 covariance structures in longitudinal analysis of the AVDELTOT score in AD using LMM and examining the effect of PHS status on longitudinal declines in AVDELTOT scores.